kaygundraka/Dokevi-Network/README.md

 The Dokevi-Network includes many utils like network(client/server/packet), structure, os(thread/exception/log), interface.
 The Dokevi-Network based on windows-platform.
 Because this project uses powerful-network function like iocp.
 This library provides multi-thread iocp based tcp server and independence tcp-client.
 And then, It helps you to use some utils as structures and interfaces easier.

-This project include spdlog library.
+This project includes spdlog library.
 (MIT License Open Source Library)
 > https://github.com/gabime/spdlog

 ## Features